EFWob/SI4735-1/examples/SI47XX_KITS/AliExpress/ATS-20/README.md

 # User manual
 ## General behaviour

 * Some device come with an encoder that breaks easily.
-If that happens, the device can now be fully operated by using buttons only.
+If that happens, the device can now be fully operated by using buttons only (see [Encoder-Simulation-Mode](#encoder-simulation-mode-esm) below).
 * Buttons can now react on the follwing events:
   - Shortclick (or just **CLICK**) occurs if a button has been shortpressed.
   - A Doubleclick (or **2CLICK**) is two shortclicks in very quick succession.